 Some of the Best Places for Afternoon Tea in London

-One of the most iconic places to enjoy afternoon tea in London, there really is nothing like The Ritz.
-Live music and an elegant yet friendly atmosphere make this a truly special experience.
+One of the most iconic places to enjoy afternoon tea in London, there really is nothing like the The Ritz.
+There is often live music and an elegant yet friendly atmosphere make this a truly special experience.
 After you have chosen from over 16 different blends of tea, you are served delicate tea sandwiches, followed by fluffy scones served with jam and cream and then gorgeous little cakes and pastries.

-Afternoon tea at The Ritz is a fashionable, formal experience with a strict dress code so you will need to put on your best.
-Gentlemen must wear a jacket and tie.
-Most ladies wear dresses or skirts although smart dress trousers are acceptable.
-No jeans or trainers.
+Afternoon tea at The Ritz is a wonderfully traditional afternoon tea experience, with an elegant atmosphere and a formal dress code, so it’s the perfect excuse to dress up and make an occasion of it.
+Gentlemen must wear a jacket and tie and most ladies wear dresses or skirts although smart dress trousers are acceptable.
+No jeans, trainers or sportswear are allowed.

 Enjoying afternoon tea at The Goring could put you in very distinguished company – its proximity to Buckingham Palace means it is often frequented by the Royal Family.
-This was also the hotel where The Duchess of Cambridge, her family and close friends spent the night before her wedding.
-It’s definitely in my top 5 places to enjoy afternoon tea in London!
+This was also the hotel where The Princess of Wales, her family and close friends spent the night before her wedding.
+It’s definitely one of my favourite places to enjoy afternoon tea in London!

 On our most recent visit, we opted for the champagne tea.
 A first course of pink champagne and strawberries were followed by the arrival of this gorgeous tea tray.
 The middle layer is warm scones wrapped in a napkin to keep the heat in.